The Origin of the "Sega Dreamcast Info" Site

-I try to upload something once a week.
 Releases are done on Sunday or Monday.
 Articles are published when they are ready.
-Some documents are nominative, it is impossible to put them on the internet, you can consult them at home, I make sure to use them in certain articles without showing them.
-Some prototypes have their own pages, when the data differs from the standard set.
+As some documents are nominative, it is impossible to publish them on Internet .
+You can consult them at my place.
+The content of the documents is used in some articles.
+Some prototypes have their own pages when the data differs from the game in the retail version.
 The dates and versions of the builds may be wrong, they are subject to change.
-I ignore the final versions (the data is similar to the retail game), I consider them a beta knowing that the disc is ultimately a prototype.
+I disregard the final versions (the data is similar to the final game that everyone knows).
+However, I consider them as a beta knowing that the disc is in the end despite everything a prototype.
 Other preservation sites do not include them in their database.

 How to contact Sega Dreamcast Info?